 Hogan Campus Center, College of Holy Cross, Worcester

-The 13th annual Massachusetts History Conference features the dual highlights of exploring how to ignite a passion for history among our public, as well as launching the Mass History Alliance, a new endeavor to support and advocate for all public history organizations and their work in Massachusetts.
+Hosted by the Mass History Alliance.
+Mass History Alliance, a new endeavor to support and advocate for all public history organizations and their work in Massachusetts.

 The Mass History Alliance invites all interested to contribute ideas for the 2018 Massachusetts History Conference, which will be held at the College of the Holy Cross on June 4, 2018.
 We are seeking ideas for presenters, participants, and workshops.

 As we continue to take on the challenges of relevancy in ever-changing times, we want to focus on responding to these challenges in creative ways.
 The 2018 conference will offer peer sessions, workshops, and networking opportunities, which will allow participants to explore new trends in public history.
 Topics may include methods for engaging in social dialogue, creating program diversity, using collaborative approaches, and incorporating elements of technology and fine arts.

 Do you have insights or exciting new programs to share?
 Did you develop an effective approach to fundraising?
 Have you learned from mistakes?
 Have you made meaningful partnerships or collaborations?
 Please send your ideas for presenters, participants, and workshops to the Mass History Alliance by January 15, 2018.

 The 2018 Keynote Speaker: